nj home my new jersey nj people nj business nj government departments

 The New Jersey Department of Environmental Protection (Department) regulates the management (storage, transportation and disposal) of the material (debris) generated from the abatement projects.

 If the debris generated from abatement, renovation and remodeling activities meets the classification of "household waste" in accordance with the USEPA's memorandum dated July 31, 2000, Entitled "Regulatory Status of Waste Generated by Contractors and Residents from Lead-Based Paint Activities Conducted in Households", then under the Department's Solid Waste Rules at N.J.A.C.
 7:26-2.13(g), the debris will be considered solid waste identified as ID 13C Construction and Demolition Waste.
-The debris waste must be transported by a transporter licensed by the Department to transport solid waste and must be disposed of at a permitted solid waste landfill.
+The debris waste must be transported by a transporter licensed by the Department to transport solid waste and must be disposed of at a permitted solid waste facility such as a landfill.

 If the debris does not meet the classification of "household waste" in accordance with the USEPA's memorandum dated July 31, 2000, Entitled "Regulatory Status of Waste Generated by Contractors and Residents from Lead-Based Paint Activities Conducted in Households", and is generated from demolition activities, the generator must classify the material based on his/her knowledge or by collecting a representative sample(s) of the debris and analyzing the sample(s) of the material for Resource Conservation and Recovery Act (RCRA) Toxicity Characteristic (TC) of lead utilizing the USEPA's latest SW-846 Test Methods for Evaluating Solid Waste.
 If the concentration of lead is above 5.0 mg/l, the debris shall be classified as hazardous waste, EPA Hazardous Waste Number D008, and the debris must be managed as hazardous waste in accordance with hazardous waste generator requirements of 40 CFR Part 262 for storage, transportation and disposed of as such waste.
 The generator must also comply with the USEPA's Land Disposal Restrictions of 40 CFR Part 268.
 According to the USEPA's RCRA Hotline, the USEPA's December 18,1998 Proposed Rule for Temporary Suspension of Toxicity Characteristic for Lead-based Paint Debris may be finalized by August of 2001 then the debris can be managed in accordance with the requirements of that proposed rule.
 Pending the finalization of this proposed rule, a generator should continue to follow the current rules regarding the classification and management of such debris as described here.
 If the Toxicity Characteristic concentration of lead in the debris is less than 5.0 mg/l, the debris can be managed as ID 13C Construction and Demolition Waste as described above.